Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 > **Note**
 >
-> Turn #3 works similiarly as turn #1.
+> Turn #3 works similarly as turn #1.
 See if you can figure out how the walker reacts at turn #3 yourself!

 ## Train an Entity Extraction Model
 Let's now train an entity extraction model!